-Registered workers are personally responsible for making sure they meet post registration training and learning (PRTL) requirements.
+Registered workers are personally responsible for making sure they meet the continuous professional learning (CPL) requirement.
 Under the SSSC Code of Practice for Employers we expect employers to help registered workers continue their professional development.

-It is important that you use supervision and/or staff development schemes to discuss and plan with your employees how they can meet their PRTL requirements.
+It is important you use supervision and/or staff development schemes to discuss and plan with your employees how they can meet their CPL requirement.

 Employers of social service workers have a duty to let the SSSC know if they dismiss a social service worker on the grounds of misconduct or if a social service worker has resigned or left their job in circumstances that would otherwise lead to dismissal for conduct, or dismissal for misconduct would have been considered.